Dogswell Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4.5.

 However, with 44% of the total calories in our example coming from fat versus just 36% from protein, some recipes may not be suitable for every animal.

-Dogswell Grain Free is a wet dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.
+Dogswell Grain Free is a canned dog food using a notable amount of named meats as its main source of animal protein, thus receiving 4.5 stars.

 Dogswell Dog Food